hannatonne/bookish-fiesta/README.md

-# bookish-fiesta
+# README for bookish-fiesta
 The Readme file indicates how to use these scripts

-git add -A
+# git add -A
 #< adds all the additional files and changes you generated
 # git commit -m "message" [file]
 #< commits the file you indicate with the "message" you write